 The sight of young children performing breathtaking gymnastics skills is both amazing and inspiring yet it will often leave spectators thinking am I too old to start gymnastics?
 In fact, many older children even from the age of 13 upwards will be thinking the same thing.
 13 years old in most sports is still considered young but not in gymnastics… well not in elite gymnastics at least.

-In this article, I look into whether it is possible to start gymnastics at 13 (or even older) and what to expect if you do go for it.
+This article explores whether it is possible to start gymnastics at 13 (or even older) and what to expect if you do go for it.

-The most important thing to remember is that anyone can do gymnastics, no matter what age or ability.
+The most important thing to remember is that anyone can start gymnastics, no matter what age or ability.
 A good professional gymnastics facility will cater to all levels including beginners, even if you are starting for the first time in your teens or even as an adult.
 Well-run gyms will make you feel welcome and have an inclusive approach to teaching.